georgewallace/elasticsearch/docs/reference/query-languages/esql/esql-syntax.md

 }
 ```

+%  TEST[setup:library]

-You can also use [query parameters](docs-content://explore-analyze/query-filter/languages/esql-rest.md#esql-rest-params) in function named parameters:
+You can also use [query parameters](esql-rest.md#esql-rest-params) in function named parameters:

 ```console
 POST /_query